krbnite/krbnite.github.io/_posts/2019-03-25-Notes-on-Treatments-for-Categorical-Variables-with-Missing-Values-for-Predictive-Models-in-Production-Take-1.md

 After CCA is mentioned (by name or otherwise), you're likely to see something about imputation along the lines of "replace missing values with the mean or median for continuous variables, and the mode for categoricals."
 Many will will mention multiple imputation as a more sophisticated method.
-For categorical variables, the last option usually mentioned is keeping it -- just encode "missing" as its own category.
+For categorical variables, another option usually mentioned is to keep it -- just encode "missing" as its own category.

 "Keeping it" has been my default assumption.
 Imputation might be great, but no matter how sophisticated the